vcueva/GCDFinalProject/README.md

 13. Put together both data sets (Test and Train) in one ("dataAll")

 14. Extract the measurements on the mean and standard deviation for each measurement.
+	14.1 Extract from the names of columns in "dataAll" the position of those containing "mean" or "std" strings 14.2 Add columns for Subject and Activity

 15. Put descriptive activity names to name the activities in the data set